rqshi2019/tauri-ubuntu-develop-env/README.md

-## Tauri development environment set up in Ubuntu
+## Tauri development environment set up on Ubuntu

 ## Installation Instructions
 This script is used on ubuntu server 22.04 lts, include `rust`, `nodejs` and some required compile tools.